rwhetten/DeepSeqAnalysis/docs/source/error-correct.rst

 6. Summarize the resulting SAM output files using the command-line tools grep, awk, cut, sort, and uniq, as described in `SAMformatAndCLtools.pdf <https://drive.google.com/open?id=1fA8Lam8lYaAM6venR3x6_rXO0MGPqO2O>`_

 7. For extra practice working with SAM alignment files, download the smallfiles.zip archive [#Ross, I can not find this file.] (from the Resources page on the website) into your working directory and unpack the archive with the command unzip smallfiles.zip  Use the command-line tools grep, awk, cut, sort, and uniq, as described in the SAMformatAndCLtools.pdf document, to analyze the smallRNA-seq.sam file of read alignments.
-The same types of analyses can be carried out on the `sampleReadsSAM.tgz <https://drive.google.com/open?id=1zhNSU1j2Kr5Ptyjuv3-KY5gJzPw0MZeh>`_ file (also from the Resources page on the website).
+The same types of analyses can be carried out on the `sampleReadsSAM.tgz <https://drive.google.com/open?id=1zhNSU1j2Kr5Ptyjuv3-KY5gJzPw0MZeh>`_ file.

 Additional Resources